swiftlang/swift/docs/ObjectInitialization.rst

   The requirement that a subclass override all of the designated initializers of its superclass to enable initializer inheritance is crucial to Swift's memory safety model.
-See `Initializer Inheritance Model` for more information.
+See `Initializer Inheritance Model`_ for more information.

 Note that a subclass may have different designated initializers from its superclass.
 This can occur in a number of ways.
-For example, the subclass might override one of it's superclass's designated initializers with a convenience initializer::
+For example, the subclass might override one of its superclass's designated initializers with a convenience initializer::

   class YetAnotherB : A {